 Hinduism is filled with numerous mythological stories.
-There are the stories of the ten avatars of Vishnu, the Ramayana, the Mahabharata, and the Bhagavad Gita etc. Along with them there are various stories associated with the many important characters in each of these epics.
-The Indian culture and history too is teeming with stories on icons like Prahalad, stories on Lord Shiva, Ganesha tales, the Panchatantra tales, the Jataka tales, stories on Buddha, the Akbar-Birbal stories, the Tenali Ramakrishna tales, and many more.
+There are the stories of the ten avatars of Vishnu, the Ramayana, the Mahabharata, and the Bhagavad Gita etc. Along with them, there are various stories associated with the many important characters in each of these epics.
+The Indian culture and history too are teeming with stories on icons like Prahalad, stories on Lord Shiva, Ganesha tales, Panchatantra tales, Jataka tales, stories on Buddha, the Akbar-Birbal stories, the Tenali Ramakrishna tales, and many more.

-With technological advancements there are many animated films that are being made for the young in the past decade all over the world.
-The young audience in India has been exposed to a number of animated fairy tales, films, and cartoons from the western world for many years.
-Having observed the lasting impact that these have on the young children a number of filmmakers and animators have slowly started tapping the rich culture lore of India.
+With technological advancements, there are many animated films that have been made for the young in the past decade all over the world.
+The young audience in India has been exposed to a number of animated fairy tales, films, and cartoons from the Western world for many years.
+Having observed the lasting impact that these have on young children a number of filmmakers and animators have slowly started tapping the rich cultural lore of India.
 The many Hindu gods and goddesses have made good subjects for the animated exploration.
-Also there is the belief that the stories and attributes of these gods and goddesses strengthen our spirit and propel us to improve the powers of our body, mind and soul, hence they are popular subject choices.
+Also, there is the belief that the stories and attributes of these gods and goddesses strengthen our spirit and propel us to improve the powers of our body, mind and soul, hence they are popular subject choices.

 These animation films indicate the love and reverence people have towards Ganesha and how they have succeeded in integrating him into their way of life and making it possible for a traditional Ganesha to be modern and cool at the same time!
 This is truly a wonderful example of the evolution of religious Ganesha culture into a popularistic culture.

 A few examples of this genre of animation films with Ganesha as the central hero are presented below:

 This is an animated movie in the Hindi language about the adventures of Ganesha and his band of his kiddie friends.
 This was aired on the Cartoon Network channel of India.